FaustoLira/FaustoLira/README.md

-## I'm Fausto Lira and thanks for visiting my profile 😀
+## I’m Fausto Lira, thank you for visiting my portfolio. 😀

 #### ABOUT ME